 The blood tests which we will perform at the screening visit have already been described in Part 1.
-At screening and at various points in the study we will take about 5ml of blood to test for the levels of your blood cells as well as your kidney and liver function.
+At screening and at various points in the study we will take about 7ml of blood to test your blood counts as well as your kidney and liver function.
 These are taken to monitor how different organs are responding.

-The immunology blood tests (up to 62.5 ml at each visit) that will be done throughout the study will look at your body's response.
-If you are in a group which receives the novel TB vaccine (groups A and C), we will look to see if the vaccine has triggered any response from the body's immune system.
-After the BCG challenge we will look to see if there has been a response of the immune system to the BCG bacteria, and measure how it differs compared to the volunteers who didn't have the novel vaccine.
+The immunology blood tests (60 ml at each visit) that will be done throughout the study will look at your body's response we will also measure blood sugar levels (4ml) to investigate how this impacts your immune system function.
+If you are in a group which has a bronchoscopy (groups A and B), we will look to see if the vaccine has triggered any response in the immune system of the lungs.
+We might use the samples from the bronchoscopy to explore the bacteria in the lung including any evidence of BCG.